 Advertising that seeks direct and prompt response from the viewer by means of exhibiting telephone numbers, box numbers, or other means of getting the viewer to order or inquire about objects shown.

 A difference between station billing and the original order; requires a discussion between the buyer and the station before the invoice is paid.

 A static or hyper-linked ad banner or logo on one or more of a site's pages.

 In an internet address, the part of the naming hierarchy that consists of a sequence of characters separated by dots.
 The five most common types of domains are .com for company; .org for nonprofit organization; .edu for educational institution; .net for network operations; and .gov for government agency.
 The domains are administrated by Internet Network Information Center (InterNIC).

 DRM (Digital Rights Management)

 Term referring to technical methods used to handle the valuation and monitoring of rights held over a digital work.

 A local commercial inserted into a national program, or more generally, an advertising message inserted into a larger advertisement, as for a local dealer or retailer, or a phrase, such as a public service slogan, or symbol; also called a hitchhike ad.

 An instance where two stations in the same designated market area are owned by the same party.
-Though once forbidden by the FCC, the rules surrounding duopolies have been relaxed in recent years.
+Though once forbidden by the FCC, the rules surrounding duopolies have been relaxed.

 E (Back to Top)